We talked about bread and carbohydrates in general a lot last summer during the candid carbohydrates series. And I mean, a lot.

 The first time we had them over for dinner, I soaked the whole grain flour overnight in an attempt to maximize every ounce of nutrition possible in her few slices of bread.

-I kept this same routine for a couple weeks – grinding grain and soaking on Wednesday afternoon, then making the bread on Thursday – and sharing small loaves with our friend.
+I kept this same routine for a couple of weeks – grinding grain and soaking on Wednesday afternoon, then making the bread on Thursday – and sharing small loaves with our friend.
 After seeing how easy it really was, and remembering that I can’t turn a blind eye to inconvenience because I’m feeling lazy, “soak flour” has been added to my weekly planner on every Wednesday.

 Remember that I’m not a doctor and I am in no way saying that soaking your grains will prevent cancer.
 However, what I AM saying is that getting the most nutrition out of the food you eat isn’t’ a bad thing.